Kelach/Bevo-Bud-The-GPT/README.md

     ```bash
     docker-compose up -d
     ```
-    - 'Note:' Prepend `--build` at the end of this command if you want to also build the image.
 4. And that's it!
 Now you can access the application by visiting `http://localhost:3000` in your browser.

      - `Additional Notes`: